 “Injuries were almost nine times more likely to occur during competition when compared to practice settings,” the researchers write.
 More than 90% of cervical spine injuries resulted from direct contact; the rate was highest in Division 1 football programs, the highest level of competition.

 Linebackers accounted for about 20% of cervical spine injuries and defensive linemen for 18%.
 “Interestingly, quarterbacks were the least likely to sustain an injury of any type,” Chhabra and coauthors write.
 “This may be related to stricter targeting rules in NCAA football.”

 Most cervical spine injuries were non-serious, leading to little missed time.
 About 65% of athletes returned to play within 24 hours.
 Only about three percent remained out of play for longer than 21 days.

 More severe upper-spine injuries were rare—rates of disc injury and fracture were both under 2%.
-None of these injuries required surgery, although they were much more likely to result in longer time lost from play.
-Notably, linebackers had the highest rates of cervical spine fractures and other more-severe injuries.
+None of these injuries required surgery, although they were much more likely to result in a longer time lost from play.
+Notably, linebackers had the highest rates of cervical spine fractures and other more severe injuries.

 “Fortunately, more severe cervical spine injuries appear to be less common in the collegiate football athlete than the professional football athlete,” Chhabra and colleagues write.
 However, they note that even less-serious types of upper-spine injury can have an “immense” impact on the athlete’s career—especially those with aspirations of playing at the professional level.